shaepy/dom-events-lab/README.md

 The calculator takes two multi-digit numbers and performs an operation between them:
 * When trying to divide by 0, it will return a message saying to "try again".
-* The resulted total number of each operation can be operated on again without needing to type it again.
+* The resulted total number of each operation can be operated on again without needing to type it.
 * When using the equals(=) sign before a second number is selected, it will still keep the first number until an operator or second number is selected.

 <img width="596" alt="Screenshot 2025-04-18 at 12 05 51 PM" src="https://github.com/user-attachments/assets/1fb8cd94-336b-4987-bfdd-18f51e3c23d4" />